Efficient high-resolution refinement in cryo-EM with stochastic gradient descent

 \subsection{The algorithm}

 With the preconditioner estimation approach proposed in Section~\ref{sec:hutch} and the thresholding described in Section~\ref{sec:thresholding}, we present the full algorithm in Algorithm~\ref{alg:precon sgd}.
-No warm start is required for the approximation of the diagonal preconditioner, which is initialized with the identity matrix and estimated iteratively.
+No warm start is required for the approximation of the diagonal preconditioner, which is initialized with the identity matrix $I_n$ and estimated iteratively; the running average $D_{avg}$ computed as part of the diagonal approximation~\eqref{eq:diag est rule} is initialized as the zero $n \times n$ matrix $O_n$.
 The step size $\eta^{(k)}$ at each iteration is set using the stochastic Armijo line-search~\cite{vaswani_adaptive_2021}, namely the largest step size $\eta$ is sought that satisfies the condition:

 where $\mathcal{I}_k$ is the index set of the current mini-batch, $D$ is the preconditioner, and $c \in (0,1)$ is a hyper-parameter.
 Condition~\eqref{eq:stochastic armijo} ensures that a sufficient decrease in the objective function is attained over the current mini-batch at every iteration